Matrix (mathematics): Abstract algebraic aspects and generalizations

 Matrices can be generalized in different ways.
 Abstract algebra uses matrices with entries in more general fields or even rings, while linear algebra codifies properties of matrices in the notion of linear maps.
 It is possible to consider matrices with infinitely many columns and rows.
 Another extension is tensors, which can be seen as higher-dimensional arrays of numbers, as opposed to vectors, which can often be realized as sequences of numbers, while matrices are rectangular or two-dimensional arrays of numbers.
 Matrices, subject to certain requirements tend to form groups known as matrix groups.
 Similarly under certain conditions matrices form rings known as matrix rings.
-Though the product of matrices is not in general commutative yet certain matrices form fields known as matrix fields.
+Though the product of matrices is not in general commutative, certain matrices form fields sometimes called matrix fields.
+(However the term "matrix field" is ambiguous, also referring to certain forms of physical fields that continuously map points of some space to matrices.)
+In general, matrices over any ring and their multiplication can be represented as the arrows and composition of arrows in a category, the category of matrices over that ring.
+The objects of this category are natural numbers, representing the dimensions of the matrices.